iron-software/IronBarcode-Examples/how-to/read-barcodes-from-pdf/README.md

 ### Simultaneous Reading from Multiple PDFs

-IronBarcode's `ReadPdfs` method allows for efficient barcode extraction from multiple PDFs, streamlining processes where numerous documents are involved.
+IronBarcode's `ReadPdfs` method allows for efficient barcode extraction from multiple PDFs, simplifying processes where numerous documents are involved.

 ```cs
 using IronBarCode;